spacelover1/FreedomWriter/_posts/1398-09-26-atomic-habit.md

-    Be the designer of your world and not merely the consumer of it.
+>      Be the designer of your world and not merely the consumer of it.

+>      Atomic habit: a regular practice or routine that is not only small and easy to do, but also the source of incredible power; a component of the system of compound growth.

+>      Critical Lesson: Changes that seem small and unimportant at first will compound into remarkable results if you're willing to stick with them for years.

     Atomic habit: a regular practice or routine that is not only small and easy to do, but also the source of incredible power; a component of the system of compound growth.